 Process and Submission

-All participants that are qualified and that are registered for the pre-final round will receive the problems via email or at the online status page on Monday 15.
-June 2020.
-From that day on you have one week until Sunday 229.
-June 2020 to solve as many problems as possible!
+All participants that are qualified and that are registered for the pre-final round will receive the problems via email or at the online status page on Thursday 25.
+May 2023.
+From that day on you have until Sunday 28.
+May 2023 to solve as many problems as possible!
 You can submit your solution online via a special submission form: You can choose if you would like to submit the solution as handwritten version or as computer typed document.
 We recommend to write the solution in the blank space on the problems sheet of the pre-final round.
 Computer typed versions do not receive a special note on their certificates.

 Registration and Costs

 If you succeed in the qualification round, you have the unique opportunity to participate in the pre-final round.
 You can register for the pre-final round via your online status page.
 This global competition is attached to many costs such as

 - human resource,

 - technical infrastructure,

 - and much more.

 Our sponsors cover some of the expenses, however, to make this international opportunity possible, we ask the participants to cover the registration costs of 8 EUR

 for the pre-final round.
 The registration costs are necessary to provide the resources for the evaluation of this year’s competition and in particular for the comprehensive pre-final round.
 The registration costs will exclusively be used to make this global opportunity possible and are the only costs attached to this competition.
 The registration costs can be covered with any common payment option available and we will inform all qualified participants about further details.
 You can learn more information about the registration costs here: